octopus-network/token-mapping-contract/README.md

 This contract will NOT store the history of token mapping actions.
 That is, the result of the transfer of `trade out token` can only be viewed by NEAR explorer.

+> Since the holder of `trade in token` may not hold `trade out token`, the DApp/frontend should request storage deposit of `trade out token contract` to the user before applying the exchange.
+Otherwise the transfer of `trade out token` can be failed and the refund can not be completed automatically.

 ## Building

 To build run: